knoxknox/cs162-course/materials/class/README.md

 # Memory Management

-ADT: PT (Page Table)
+ADT: Page Table

-Processes use virtual addresses.<br/>
+Processes use virtual addresses to read/write to memory location.<br/>
-OS translates virtual address into physical addresses.<br/>
 Processes view memory as one contiguous address space from 0 to N.<br/>
 To map virtual addresses to physical addresses OS uses Page Table structure.